Thomas P. Giblin: Assembly career

 Giblin was elected to the Assembly on November 8, 2005, filling the seat of fellow Democrat Peter C. Eagler, who had held the seat in the Assembly since 2002 and was knocked off the legislative slate.

 On November 20, 2006, investigators from the United States Postal Inspection Service and the United States Department of Labor raided Giblin's office as part of an undisclosed investigation, seizing documents and computer data.

+In March 2023, Giblin announced his retirement after about 50 years in politics in both Essex County, and the state of New Jersey, meaning that his current hometown of Montclair will end up being represented by a new member of the General Assembly, once it gets shifted to the 27th Legislative District, after the elections in 2023.

 Committees

 Committee assignments for the current session are: